kyriakos-papadopoulos/Projects/README.md

 -

 ### How to Navigate
-- Each project is organised within its pwn folder.
+- Each project is organised within its own folder.
 - Inside each project's folder you will find the project's documentation and data.

 ### Technologies Used